Major Initiatives

 We will continue to conduct regular surveys into the employment conditions of migrant workers in our supply chain, and examine safe and reliable channels for recruiting migrant workers at the ANA Group and throughout our supply chain.

-Theme 2: Identify Human Rights Issues and Environmental Burdens in the Supply Chain
+Theme 2: Addressing Human Rights Issues in the Supply Chain

 With advancing globalization in recent years, corporate supply chains are also expanding throughout the world.
 At the same time, to solve problems such as forced labor and child labor that are prevalent around the world, not only government agencies but also corporate entities must take responsibility for their entire supply chain and exercise appropriate control.
 In fact, there are many cases where the brand value of a client has been significantly damaged due to problems discovered at a supplier.
 Legislation to have companies check and report human rights and environmental issues in the supply chain is making progress in each country, and we believe that failure to address these issues will be a major management risk.